17 Kate Tutorial

 If you have correctly installed

-the highlighting scheme, texts that have the extensions .mARkdown
+the highlighting scheme, texts that have the extensions .mARkdown, .completed

 You can see the active highlighting scheme in the dropdown box at the bottom right of the screen: